ralphal/hive/README.rst

-This is ref from araddon & gohive  Many thanks!
+This is refrence from araddon & gohive  Many thanks!

 adapt to hive server thrift0.9.3